Checkmarx/kics/docs/results.md

 This will generate an HTML and Gitlab SAST reports on output folder, with `kics-result` and `gl-sast-kics-result` names.

+## Descriptions

+After the scanning process is done, If an internet connection is available, KICS will try to fetch CIS Proprietary vulnerability descriptions from a HTTP endpoint, this can be disabled with `--disable-cis-descriptions`.
+If used in offline mode or no internet connection is available, KICS should use the default descriptions.

+In case of using KICS behind a corporate proxy, proxy configurations can be set with environment variables such as `HTTP_PROXY`, `HTTPS_PROXY`, `NO_PROXY`

 # Report examples

 ## JSON